Publishing snapshots

 Snapshot releases allow you to publish pending changes with a non-semver version that can be installed manually, but won't be updated automatically when apps install or update packages.

-There are two npm scripts to help you prepare and publish a snapshot version, npm run snapshot:version and npm run snapshot:publish.
+There are two pnpm scripts to help you prepare and publish a snapshot version, pnpm run snapshot:version and pnpm run snapshot:publish.

 This is especially important for the publish command, because if no tag is supplied artifactory will add the latest tag to the snapshot release, which will cause consumers to install the snapshot version by default.

-6. Run npm run snapshot:publish --tag=your-tag-here.
-Do not forget to supply the tag parameter.
+- Run TAG=your-tag-here pnpm run snapshot:publish.
+Do not forget to supply the tag.

 Remember, there is no need to commit these changes, and they should never be merged to master.